emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 });
 ```

-Now any visitation to the root route `/` will result in the `/rentals` URL loading.
+Now visiting the root route `/` will result in the `/rentals` URL loading.

 ## Adding a Banner with Navigation